tomatolog/manticore/doc/sphinx.rst

-SENTENCE and PARAGRAPH operators, added in 2.0.1-beta, matches the document when both its arguments are within the same sentence or the same paragraph of text, respectively.
+**SENTENCE and PARAGRAPH operators** , added in 2.0.1-beta, matches the document when both its arguments are within the same sentence or the same paragraph of text, respectively.
 The arguments can be either keywords, or phrases, or the instances of the same operator.
 Here are a few examples: